-Peter Mountford is a successful financier, chairman and director, and active investor.
+Peter Mountford is a successful financier, chairman, and active investor.

 Eline is an associate director at wealth management company Tilney Bestinvest and has 10 years' experience managing investments for individuals and charities.
 Before joining Tilney Bestinvest in 2013, Eline was a member of Barclays' Global Portfolio Construction Team and today she splits her time between the investment needs of private individuals and UK charities.
 Eline is a member of the Chartered Institute for Securities and Investments and holds an MBA from Marshall University in West Virginia, USA